qiaohuang/qiaohuang.github.io/_posts/2020-10-17-about-the-site.markdown

 ## What I talk about?
 I use this site to update my journey to becoming a data scientist.

-Topics will include but are not limited to, __Statistics__, __Programming__, and __Personal Experience__.
+Topics will include but are not limited to, Statistics, Programming, and Personal Experience.
 I will explain the math concepts at the level of an undergraduate.
-As a new coder, I will also share a lot of __Learning Resources__ carefully chosen!
+As a new entrant and a dedicated lifelong learner, I will also share a lot of __[Learning Resources](/resources)__ carefully chosen!
 You can subscribe `via RSS` to keep the site up to date automatically with the Posts.
 For macOS, I recommend [Vienna](https://www.vienna-rss.com/), and [QuiteRSS](https://quiterss.org/) is the alternative for Windows.

 ## How I build this?
 _uniQiao.com_ is a static web site.
 I make it responsive to comments and discussion by using [Staticman](https://staticman.net/), with protection from robots provided by [reCAPTCHA](https://www.google.com/recaptcha/about).